Our track record helping Tradies win private tenders and public tenders in NZ

 - Ensure you comply – Create a checklist of the tender requirements.
 Once you have done that, review your submission to ensure you comply with all the requirements.
 This is critical as a non-compliance can result in you being disqualified from the tender process.
 You need to ensure you have the appropriate insurance and other requirements in place including supporting documentation to comply with the response requirements.

-Call our team of tender and bid writers in New Zealand to assist with your next trades tender.
+Call our team of tender and bid writers in New Zealand to assist with your next trades tender or proposal.